rOpenGov/sorvi/vignettes/sorvi_tutorial.md

 ```

 ## <a name="municipality"></a>Municipality information

 Finnish municipality information is available through Statistics
+Finland (Tilastokeskus; see
-Finland (Tilastokeskus) and Land Survey Finland
+[stafi](https://github.com/ropengov/statfi) package) and Land Survey
-(Maanmittauslaitos).
-The row names for each data set are harmonized
+Finland (Maanmittauslaitos).
+The row names for each data set are
-and can be used to match data sets from different sources, as
+harmonized and can be used to match data sets from different sources,
-different data sets may carry slightly different versions of certain
+as different data sets may carry different versions of certain
 municipality names.

 ### <a name="mml"></a>Land Survey Finland (municipality information)